Fantastic Apps: The Secrets of Updating Them

 So, Autodesk has an Update Tool themselves, which could be pretty useful?.
 I decided to download the AutoDesk Desktop app to look at how it functions.
 First I needed to sign in with an Autodesk account and I needed to have some Autodesk apps installed.

-Normally when there are updates available you could install them as shown below by pressing update.
+Normally, when updates are available, you can install them as shown below by pressing update.

-It will try to download the required file and after the update has been downloaded it will try to execute it.
-But when pressing the update button, the Update Manager would launch and it will prompt you to enter your admin credentials in a nice UAC screen.
+It will try to download the required file and, after the update has been downloaded, try to execute it.
+But when pressing the update button, the Update Manager will launch, prompting you to enter your admin credentials in a nice UAC screen.

 So my first idea was just to only launch this Autodesk Desktop Tool app as system, just like I did with Sonos app installer.
 It worked at first… it launched the app within the system context but it failed to install the app updates itself.
 A lot of Autodesk settings are stored in config (ini) files in the user profile and that’s something the system account doesn’t have, as it is a service account.
 I guess because those config files are missing when running the Desktop Tool App running as system it will fail to launch the update installation.